TheOdinProject/curriculum/html_css/grid-lessons/grid-conclusion.md

 Layout-first design emphasizes on the exact positioning of content within a webpage.
 This means you'll have more fine grain control over the design but will have to make sure your content fits within your layout.
 Layout-first designs usually work better with Grid as you can easily create an overarching design for your content with explict placement options.

-Though Content-first design usually work best with Flexbox and Layout-first designs usually work best with Grid, there's no need to restrict yourself with either.
+Though content-first designs usually work best with Flexbox and layout-first designs usually work best with Grid, there's no need to restrict yourself with either.
 Let's look at an example of a one dimensional grid.
-Most people would rather use Flexbox for a design like this but Grid can get the job done as well!
+Most people would use Flexbox for a design like this but Grid can get the job done as well!

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="mdByJRV" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/mdByJRV">